circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Moving a Repository that Uses a Context

 If you move your repository to a new organization, you must also have the context with that unique name set in the new organization.

+## Combining Contexts

+You can combine several contexts for a single job by just adding them to the context list.
+Contexts are applied in order, so in the case of overlaps, later contexts override earlier ones.
+This way you can scope contexts to be as small and granular as you like.

 ## Restricting a Context